CharlieHesuda/XAML-/Getting-Started.md

         [...] >
 ```

 These will ensure the window uses Material Design colors, blending in nicely with the Toolkit's styles and components.
-However, for the full Material Design experience, you should setup the font like this:
+However, for the full Material Design experience, you should set up the font like this:

 ```xml
 <Window [...]